ricardroberg/ControlFolderSize/README.md

 # ControlFolderSize
 V.1
 Attempt to manage Cloud folder, DVR backups, etc. Locally.
+When the folder hit the limit size, the script will remove all files except the newer one.

 ## OBS:
 Variables must be changed: